JackalStew/frug/README.md

  - SCP?
 Don't really see the point, we have SFTP
  - Different creds for different services (docker compose sucks at recursive bash substitution)
  - Different creds for read and write access
- - Replace the SSH creds CMD with crypt version of the password